ahlstromcj/seq66/README.md

     *   Version 0.99.11:
         *   Added 8 more ui-palette entries, total of 32.
 Probably enough.
+        *   Moved style-sheet options from 'usr' to the 'rc' file.
+Upgrade is automatic.
-        *   Fixed errors specifying style-sheet, palette, and mutes in Preferences / Session.
-Also enhanced this tab to indicate exit is needed.
+        *   Fixed errors setting style-sheet, palette, and mutes in Preferences / Session.
+Enhanced this tab to indicate when exit (as opposed to internal restart) is needed.
+        *   Added mute-group label to main window.
         *   Fixing various playlist errors:
             -   PPQN setting issue causing slow/fast playback.
             -   Segfaults due to not stopping playback before loading the next song or basing calculations on missing values.
         *   Fixing the botch of the Set Master tab.
+        *   Embarassing fixes:
+            *   More fixes in Mutes tab, including raising the modify flag.
             *   Fixed app exiting unceremoniously if "quiet" is set.
             *   Fixed minor issue in Song zoom with 1920 PPQN.
             *   Fixed odd bug breaking MIDI-control-out (display).
+            *   Prevent long redundant start-up error messages.
-        *   Can now paste a pattern into a new or other loaded MIDI file.
+        *   Can now paste a pattern into a new or another loaded MIDI file.
-        *   Also improved copy/paste for screen-sets in the same way.
+        *   Improved copy/paste for screen-sets in the same way.
-        *   Improved the handling of the --priority option.
+        *   Added optional paramater to the --priority option.
         *   Focus is now set immediately to the seqroll and perfroll.
         *   Replaced some verbose() checks with investigate() checks to cut down on console output.
-In the CLI, --verbose now shows playlist actions on the console (it prevent daemonization and logging to a file).
+In the CLI, --verbose now shows playlist actions on the console and prevents daemonization and logging to a file.
-        *   Moved the style-sheet options from the 'usr' file to the 'rc' file with all the rest of the file specifications.
-The upgrade is automatic.
         *   Replaced the --inspect option with --session-tag to allow easy changing to another setup specified in sessions.rc.
-        *   Added mute-group label to main window.
     *   Version 0.99.10:
         *   Issue #117 Option to close pattern windows with esc key.
 Must be enabled via a 'usr' option first.